aeyc/FeelingsInColombianPolitics/README.md

 # FeelingsInColombianPolitics

-## Istructions for running the Tweets collector script:
+## Instructions for running the Tweets collector script:
 - insert your BAERER_TOKEN in .env.example file
 - rename .env.example file in .env
 - run the script: python main.py